Aadit01/rescue_Android-/README.md

-2) Descriptions of data to be entered into the system 3)Descriptions of operations performed by each screen 4)Security requirements ï¿½	Admin need to login with their valid login credentials in order to access the system ï¿½	View User: All the registered userï¿½s details can be viewed by admin.Division of work:
+2) Descriptions of data to be entered into the system 3)Descriptions of operations performed by each screen 4)Security requirements
+•	Admin need to login with their valid login credentials in order to access the system
+•	View User: All the registered user’s details can be viewed by admin.Division of work:

 Aadit: Aadit is the project manager he is looking into both front end and the back-end and currently he is currently working in firebase Authentication.
 Abhishek: Is working on google Map integration and GPS system in general for the Application> he is mostly working in the back end.